kb1dds/pysheaf/docs/intro.rst

 1. Construct the :py:class:`Sheaf` instance, which involves defining lists of :py:class:`SheafCell` and :py:class:`SheafCoface` instances.
 Presently, the :py:class:`Sheaf` instance will remain fixed once constructed.
 Therefore, make sure to have all stalks and restrictions defined at this point!
 2. If you want to compute cohomology of the :py:class:`Sheaf`, you can do so using the :py:meth:`Sheaf.cohomology()` or :py:meth:`Sheaf.cobetti()`
-3. Construct various :py:class:`Section` instances for the data you have.
-Key point: a :py:class:`Section` refers to a *local* section.
-Its :py:class:`SectionCell` members refer to the :py:class:`Sheaf` you've just finished building, so you must built the :py:class:`Sheaf` first!
+3. Construct various :py:class:`Assignment` instances for the data you have.
+Key point: a :py:class:`Assignment` refers to a *local* section.
+Its :py:class:`AssignmentCell` members refer to the :py:class:`Sheaf` you've just finished building, so you must built the :py:class:`Sheaf` first!
-4. Process the data using the :py:class:`Sheaf` and :py:class:`Section` instances:
+4. Process the data using the :py:class:`Sheaf` and :py:class:`Assignment` instances:

    a.
 You can measure the consistency using :py:meth:`Sheaf.consistencyRadius()`
    b.
-You can fit a nearest global section using :py:meth:`Sheaf.fuseAssignment()`
+You can extend the assignment using :py:meth:`Sheaf.minimizeConsistencyRadius()` or fit a nearest global section using :py:meth:`Sheaf.fuseAssignment()`
    c.
-You may also use :py:meth:`Section.extend()`
+You may also use :py:meth:`Assignment.extend()` or :py:meth:`Assignment.maximalExtend()`

 5. If you want to relate your :py:class:`Sheaf` to others, you may construct a :py:class:`SheafMorphism` instance, which incidentally may *also* be used as a restriction morphism if you want to build a :py:class:`Sheaf` *of* sheaves!